-During a hair transplant, the doctor will use local anaesthetic to numb the area and sometimes use additional sedation.
-This is designed to minimise pain and ensure maximum comfort.
+During a hair transplant, the doctor will use a local anesthetic to numb the area and sometimes use additional sedation.
+This is designed to minimize pain and ensure maximum comfort.
 Most people find the procedure quite comfortable and some even sleep through parts of it.

 You may experience mild discomfort in your recovery days, but the pain continues to minimize day by day and is easily managed with simple analgesics.